Character guide

 Where should I start if I want morally grey but still romantic?

-Is morally grey always dark romance?
+Is morally grey the same as dark romance?

 What to read next